maxpsq/google-maps-api-ws-scala-client/README.md

 ## Supports

 * Getting geocode responses for an address (geocoding)
-* Getting geocode responses for a GPS coordinates (reverse geocoding)
+* Getting geocode responses for a GPS coordinate (reverse geocoding)
 * Getting time zone responses for a GPS coordinate

 ## Example